hazraChandrima/learning-git/README.md

 git status --short
 and it showed M intro.html, M meaning modified.

-so you can even commit without staging, as I am going to do now: git commit -a -m "updated README.md"
+so you can even commit changes without staging, as I am going to do now: git commit -a -m "updated README.md"

+to view history of all your commits: git log